-Students who choose not to have any or all of the directory information released are required to inform the Admissions and Registration Office in writing, by submitting a “Release of Information” form available in the Admissions and Registration Office.
-The college will not release other information without written permission, unless subpoenaed by a court or tribunal of competent jurisdiction (M.C.A.20-25-515).
+Students who choose not to have any or all of the directory information released are required to inform the Admissions and Registration Office in writing by submitting a “Nondisclosure of Directory Information” form available in the Admissions and Registration Office.
+The college will not release other information without written permission unless subpoenaed by a court or tribunal of competent jurisdiction (M.C.A.20-25-515).

 Students have the right to review and inspect all information pertaining to their educational records, including admissions and academic records.
 The Admissions and Registration Office requires at least 48 hours’ notice to release a student’s records for review.
 Students may request an amendment to their records if they feel the records are inaccurate, misleading, or violate their rights.
 If the amendment is denied, the contents can be challenged through a hearing process with the Dean of Student Affairs.

 According to the Family Educational Rights and Privacy Act (FERPA) regulations, a student’s educational records may be disclosed without prior written consent to specific bodies.
 A record of each request will be kept in the student’s file.
-Students who believe that FVCC is not complying with the requirements of the Family Educational Rights and Privacy Act (FERPA) may file complaints in writing to: Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Ave., SW, Washington, D.C.
+Students who believe that FVCC is not complying with the requirements of FERPA may file complaints in writing to the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Ave., SW, Washington, D.C.
 20202-5920.

 Academic Probation and Academic Suspension

-Effective fall 2018, all students will be placed on academic probation anytime his/her cumulative grade point average (GPA) falls below 2.0.
+All students will be placed on academic probation anytime their cumulative grade point average (GPA) falls below 2.0.

 Academic Probation process for degree-seeking or Running Start students:

-A student on academic probation will be required to meet with a Student Support Center advisor to discuss academic goals and barriers and ways to achieve the goals.
-A review of the academic assistance available at FVCC and the completion of an Academic Plan to assist the individual in achieving his/her academic goals is required before the student may register for any future semesters.
+A student on academic probation will be required to meet with a Student Support Center advisor to discuss academic goals and barriers and ways to achieve their goals.
+A review of the academic assistance available at FVCC and the completion of an Academic Plan to assist the individual in achieving thier academic goals is required before the student may register for any future semesters.

-If a student improves his/her semester academic GPA to a 2.0 or higher, but the cumulative GPA is still below a 2.0, the student remains on academic probation.
-Before registration for future terms, the student is required to meet with a Student Support Center advisor each semester until his/her cumulative GPA is a above a 2.0.
+If a student improves their semester academic GPA to a 2.0 or higher, but the cumulative GPA is still below a 2.0, the student remains on academic probation.
+Before registration for future terms, the student is required to meet with a Student Support Center advisor each semester until their cumulative GPA is a above a 2.0.

-If a student fails to improve his/her semester GPA while on academic probation, he/she will be placed on academic remediation.
+If a student fails to improve their semester GPA while on academic probation, they will be placed on academic remediation.
 The student is provided two options: choose to leave FVCC for a period of no less than one year, or agree to a Remediation Plan developed by the Student Support Center advisor and approved by the Director of Student Services.
-If the student does not complete a Remediation Plan one week prior to start of the academic remediation semester, the student’s schedule will be cancelled.
-If the student’s academic remediation semester GPA is below a 2.0 and/or the student did not successfully complete the Remediate Plan, he/she will be academically suspended immediately, for no less than one year.
+If the student does not complete a Remediation Plan one week prior to the start of the academic remediation semester, the student’s schedule may be cancelled.
+If the student’s academic remediation semester GPA is below a 2.0 and/or the student did not successfully complete the Remediation Plan, they will be academically suspended immediately for no less than one year.

-A student reinstated after being on academic suspension will be required to meet with a Student Support Center advisor to develop an updated Remediation Plan prior to registering and the plan will be approved by the Director of Student Services.
-If the reinstated student does not earn a 2.0 or higher semester GPA, he/she will be academically suspended for no less than one year.
-If a student improves his/her semester academic GPA to a 2.0 or higher, but the cumulative GPA is still below a 2.0, the student remains on academic probation.
-Before registration for future terms, the student is required to meet with a Student Support Center advisor each semester until his/her cumulative GPA is a above a 2.0
+A student reinstated after being on academic suspension will be required to meet with a Student Support Center advisor to develop an updated Remediation Plan prior to registering.
+The plan will be approved by the Director of Student Services.
+If the reinstated student does not earn a 2.0 or higher semester GPA, they will be academically suspended for no less than one year.
+If a student improves their semester academic GPA to a 2.0 or higher, but the cumulative GPA is still below a 2.0, the student remains on academic remediation.
+Before registration for future terms, the student is required to meet with a Student Support Center advisor each semester until their cumulative GPA is a above a 2.0

-Once a student’s cumulative GPA improves to a 2.0 or better, he/she will be removed from academic probation or academic remediation.
+Once a student’s cumulative GPA improves to a 2.0 or better, they will be removed from academic probation or academic remediation.